SpacehuhnTech/esp8266_deauther/README.md

 I recommend you to buy a USB breakout/developer board, because they have 4Mb flash and are very simple to use.
 It doesn’t matter which board you use, as long as it has an ESP8266 on it.

 You have 2 choices here.
-Uploading the bin files is easier but not as good for debugging, so keep that in mind in case you want to open an new issue.
+Uploading the bin files is easier but not as good for debugging.
 **YOU ONLY NEED TO DO ONE OF THE INSTALLATION METHODS!**

 ### Uploading the bin files